-Make as many as are preferred and sew or crochet them together.
+Make as many as are preferred and sew or crochet them together as desired.
 Work a row of sc all around the robe and finish the ends with a fringe of the various colors or clear black.
 In making the robe you can of course use whatever colors you prefer, but to look nice the frame of the square should be dark.

 The original version of this pattern is in the public domain.
 Updated pattern and image copyright © Sarah Bradberry 2002